ian-bda/cd300-esm2-fine-tuned-model/README.md

 The analysis focuses on the Euarchontoglires superorder (primates, rodents, lagomorphs) as a test case for discovering previously unannotated CD300 protein variants and understanding their functional properties, evolutionary relationships, and structural characteristics.

-See projectoverview.md for a more detailed overview.

 ### Key Questions Addressed

-1. **Can ESM2 3B generalize across evolutionary distances?** How well does a model trained on diverse vertebrates perform on completely unseen Euarchontoglires sequences?
+1. **Can ESM2 650M generalize across evolutionary distances?** How well does a model trained on diverse vertebrates perform on completely unseen Euarchontoglires sequences?
 2. **Are there novel CD300 variants in Euarchontoglires?** What previously unannotated or unknown CD300 subtypes exist in this superorder?
 3. **How do novel variants differ functionally?** Are novel CD300 variants more or less sensitive to mutations compared to known subtypes?
 4. **What are the structural implications?** How do 3D structures of novel variants compare to known CD300 subtypes?